 You may pay a higher price upfront, but you’ll get years more use out of these bags.

-I’d think twice if Pacsafe charged hundreds of dollars more than other brands.
+I’d think twice if Pacsafe charged hundreds more than other brands.

 My final breakdown:

 Stay tuned for more Pacsafe bags in my future reviews, and stay safe out there!